-The 2U+ cooling solution consists of the following components:
+The 2U+ cooling solution reference designed to meet thermal performance targets, and consists of the following components:

 - Heatsink (with captive standoff and screws)

-- Thermal Interface Material (TIM-2)
+- Thermal Interface Material (TIM)

 - Hat Spring

 2.4.4.1 Geometric Envelope

 The baseboard keepout zones on the primary and secondary sides and height restrictions under the enabling component region are shown in detail in Appendix A. The overall volumetric keep in zone encapsulates the processor, socket, and the entire thermal/mechanical enabling solution.